Variational convergence of the Scharfetter-Gummel scheme to the aggregation-diffusion equation and vanishing diffusion

 To introduce the Scharfetter--Gummel scheme, we first introduce some common notations for finite-volume methods.
 Let $\{(\calT^h,\Sigma^h)\}_{h>0}$ be a family of finite (admissible) tessellations of a bounded and convex set $\Omega\subset\R^d$, where $\calT^h$ is the family of cells and $\Sigma^h\subset\calT^h\times\calT^h$ contains pairs $(K, L)$ that share a face, i.e.\ when $K,L\in\calT^h$ share a part of their boundary with positive $(d-1)$-dimensional Hausdorff measure, which we denote by $(K|L)$.
+With a slight abuse of notation, we adopt the notation $K|L$ to denote adjacent cells $(K,L)\in\Sigma^h$ to distinguish from pairs $(K,L)\in \calT^h\times\calT^h$.
 We further define $\calT^h_K$ to be the set of cells adjacent $K$.
-With a slight abuse of notation, we adopt the notation $K|L$ to denote pairs $(K,L)\in\Sigma^h$ to distinguish between pairs $(K,L)\in \calT^h\times\calT^h$.
+Let $\{x_K\}_{K\in\calT^h}$ be a family of points such that $x_K \in K$ to be selected later.
 The parameter $h>0$ is the maximal diameter of the cells.
 We make the definitions precise in Section~\ref{sec:assumptions-SG-tesselation}.
-For now, one can keep a Voronoi tessellation in mind as an example of an admissible tessellation.
+For now, one can keep a Voronoi tessellation with its generating points in mind as an example of an admissible tessellation.

-We illustrate how the Scharfetter--Gummel flux appears in the finite-volume discretization of \eqref{eq:drift-aggregation-diffusion-equation}.
+We illustrate how the Scharfetter--Gummel flux appears in the finite-volume space discretization of \eqref{eq:drift-aggregation-diffusion-equation}.
 First, consider the case without interaction potential, i.e.\ $W\equiv 0$.
 Rewriting \eqref{eq:drift-aggregation-diffusion-equation} as

 integrating the first equation over a control volume $K\in\calT^h$, and then applying the divergence theorem yields the discrete continuity equation